ryan-haskell/elm-spa/docs/public/content/guide/cli.md

 elm-spa new
 ```

 This command will only create a few files, so don't worry about getting overwhelmed with new files in your repo!
-Other than a `.gitignore`, there are only 2 new files created.
+Other than a `.gitignore`, there are only 3 new files created.

 File | Description
 --- | ---
 `elm.json` | Your project's dependencies.
-`src` | An empty folder for your Elm code.
+`src/Pages/Home_.elm` | The homepage.
 `public/index.html` | The entrypoint to your application.

 ```
 your-project/
-  - elm.json
+|- elm.json
-  - src/
+|- src/
+|  |- Pages/
+|     |- Home_.elm
-  - public/
+|- public/
-     - index.html
+   |- index.html
 ```

 The `public` folder is a place for static assets!
 For example, a file at `./public/style.css` will be available at `/style.css` in your web browser.